DynamiteAI/dynamite-nsm/dynamite_nsm/services/systemd/README.md

 ```python
 dc.disable_agent()
 ```
-Or to do this live on the Linux command line, just use systemctl:
+Or to stop a service live on the Linux command line, just use systemctl:
 ```bash
 sudo systemctl disable zeek.service
 ```